openyurtio/openyurt/docs/proposals/20240819-build-iot-system-configuration-isolation-on-nodepool.md

 OpenYurt extends the concept of nodepools on top of k8s, so an ideal deployment is that users can configure each nodepool iot system independently.
 With [#1435](https://github.com/openyurtio/openyurt/issues/1435) we can manipulate yurtappset to configure each nodepool individually.
 And service topology allows us to separate the traffic from each nodepool.
 With these two capabilities we can take a step closer to idealizing the current deployment model.
 Currently, users can customize iot systems in [#1595](https://github.com/openyurtio/openyurt/issues/1595), but it's currently not isolated enough for nodepool.users can only deploy one nodepool through Platformadmin.

-- old platformadmin(One Platformadmin handles the Reconcile for one node pool)
+- old platformadmin(A Platformadmin is responsible for reconciling a nodepool)

 ![platformadmin-old](../img/20240819-build-iot-system-configuration-isolation-on-nodepool/platformadmin-old.png)

 Suppose now you need to expand a node pool with the same configuration, the current plan is to create a new Platformadmin with the same configuration.Obviously, Obviously, the operability and reusability of this solution is poor.
-One potential enhancement involves modifying the mapping between Platformadmin and nodepools to a one-to-many relationship, that is, changing the poolName in PlatformadminSpec to pools to correspond to multiple node pools
+One potential enhancement involves modifying the mapping between Platformadmin and nodepools to a one-to-many relationship, that is, changing the poolName in PlatformadminSpec to pools to correspond to multiple node pools.

+- new platformadmin(One Platformadmin is responsible for reconciling multiple nodepools)

 ![platformadmin-new](../img/20240819-build-iot-system-configuration-isolation-on-nodepool/platformadmin-new.png)